0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

         }
     ```

-To update a config, the easiest way is to simply run the config tool again:
+To update a config, the easiest way is to simply run the node-register tool again:
 ```bash
 ./node-register.sh create-config
 ```